zarf-dev/zarf/examples/game/README.md

 More specifically, you'll be running a copy of the 1993, mega-hit video game _**Doom**_ in a Zarf-enabled Kubernetes (k8s) cluster&mdash;_right on your local machine_.

-> _**Note**_
->
-> In this example there is no "GitOps" service&mdash;Zarf is only showing off it's ability to act as a standard means of packaging, distribution, and runtime.
+> ⚠️ **NOTE**: In this example there is no "GitOps" service&mdash;Zarf is only showing off it's ability to act as a standard means of packaging, distribution, and runtime.

 &nbsp;